ITISFoundation/osparc-manual/docs/tutorials/matt_ward.md

 The SPARC Nerve Activity Predictor (SNAP) Template by [Prof. Matthew Ward](https://engineering.purdue.edu/Engr/People/NewFaculty/New_Faculty_2016/ward.html) implements an interactive, AI-informed computational model of stimulus parameter-dependent vagal nerve responses resulting from bipolar, constant-current stimuli.
 Coefficients that dictate the model’s behavior in this release were learned from rat vagal CAP datasets collected at Purdue University using ANC algorithms (DOI: 10.1109/TNSRE.2014.2351271).

 This Service is standalone and hence does not need any inputs - all simulation is done through the Service interface.
-First, create your own instance of the Study by choosing the Template from the Dashboard menu, naming your Study and clicking create.
-There should only be a single Service in the Flowchart window.
-You can access the Service interface by double-clicking the Service.
+First, create your own instance of the Study by choosing the [ISAN] SPARC Nerve Activity Predictor (SNAP) Template from the **Templates** tab of the **Dashboard**.
+After your Study is created, you should automatically be shown the maximized view of the SNAP viewer.

 This interface allows you to sweep stimulus pulse current and/or pulse duration to visualize the subject and nerve-dependent stimulus-response surface that relates stimulus pulse shape (i.e., the shape of a pulse having a particular duration and current) to the measured compound nerve action potential response plotted against conduction velocity or response latency.